Stuart Price: As producer

 Price has produced, and at times co-written, numerous songs for popular artists.
 Price has also remixed and re-produced numerous songs under his own name as well as the names Thin White Duke (originally created by David Bowie), Jacques Lu Cont, and Les Rythmes Digitales.
 Other aliases include Man with Guitar and Paper Faces (an alias for him and Adam Blake of the band Zoot Woman).
-Price's remixes are characterised by club-lead beats with arpeggios, riffs, and vocal lines faded and filtered throughout the song for a climactic effect.
+Price's remixes are characterised by club-led beats with arpeggios, riffs, and vocal lines faded and filtered throughout the song for a climactic effect.
 He favours keeping the original vocal arrangement of songs and re-contextualizing the non-lyrical content in creating his new versions.

 Madonna

 Price is best known for his work with Madonna's tenth studio album Confessions on a Dance Floor (2005).
 He began collaborating with Madonna as musical director for her 2001 Drowned World Tour after remixing some of the tracks on her Music album via Mirwais.
 He reprised the role for her 2004 Re-Invention World Tour and 2006 Confessions Tour.
 Price created remixes for the album's singles "Hung Up", "Sorry" (under the Man with Guitar alias), "Get Together", and "Jump", as well as the album tracks "I Love New York" and "Let It Will Be" (under the Paper Faces alias).
 Price co-wrote the song "X-Static Process" for Madonna's 2003 album American Life.
 Price has also remixed the Madonna songs "Hollywood" from American Life and "Miles Away" from the album Hard Candy.
 Madonna chose his remix of "Hollywood" for her performance at the MTV Video Music Awards with Britney Spears, Christina Aguilera, and Missy Elliott.
+In 2023 Madonna invited Price again (17 years after their last collaboration) as musical director for her first retrospective tour.